welcome to callenharty.com

 Callen's first book is My Queer Life, a collection of essays, poems, scenes from plays, speeches, and other writings detailing more than thirty years as a queer community activist.

 Buy your copy of My Queer Life on Amazon or order through your local bookstore.

 Callen's blog, A Single Bluebird, averages more than 10,000 views a year.
-There are well over 350 posts on a variety of subjects, most recently one on the spate of anti-trans laws and proposals around the country and another on the election of Kevin McCarthy as Speaker of the House.
+There are over 380 posts on a variety of subjects, most recently one on discovering classical music for the first time and one on dying and living.
 Go to Callen's Blog, A Single Bluebird

 Over 830 others are following or have liked Callen's Facebook author page.
 Visit Callen Harty, Author